Park County, Wyoming

 REGULATION AMENDMENTS PROCESS IN PROGRESS

-The new draft, reflecting those changes, is now available for public review.
-The Board of County Commissioners will hold a public hearing on January 27, 2025 @ 1:15pm to consider adoption of the first-round amendments (2025 Development Standards and Regulations).
+ROUND 1: The Board of County Commissioners (BCC) held a public hearing on January 27, 2025 @ 1:15pm to consider adoption of the first-round amendments (2025 Development Standards and Regulations).
+Since that time, the Board and Planning and Zoning Commission (PZ Commission) have been working together to adjust language in the document to address concerns brought forth by the public.

 The Planning and Zoning Department is responsible for the administration and enforcement of the County’s Development Standards and Regulations.
 Following are the types of permits processed by this department.